Joint and several liability: Joint and several liability

 Under joint and several liability or (in the U.S.) all sums, a plaintiff (claimant) is entitled to claim an obligation incurred by any of the promisors from all of them jointly and also from each of them individually.
 Thus the plaintiff has more than one cause of action: if she pursues one promisor and he fails to pay the sum due, her action is not exhausted and she can pursue a second promisor, and so on.

 Example: Annie leases a property to three students, Bertie, Charlie and Danny, who agree to be jointly and severally liable.
 Bertie disappears and ceases to pay his rent.
-Annie can sue each of Bertie, Charlie, and Danny separately ("severally") for the rent owning.
+Annie can sue each of Bertie, Charlie, and Danny separately ("severally") for the rent owing.

 As far as the promisee is concerned, each promisor is liable for all sums due from any of his co-promisors.
 However, as between themselves, any one of them who pays more than his fair share is entitled to recover it from the party who is 'really' liable.

 Arguments for and against joint and several liability

-In situations of contract, there is usually no controversy over joint and several liability: each party gets what they bargained for.
+In contracts, there is usually no controversy over joint and several liability: each party gets what they bargained for.
 But in tort, the common law position has sometimes been challenged.

 A plaintiff may recover all the damages from any of the defendants regardless of their individual share of the liability.
 The rule is often applied in negligence cases, though it is sometimes invoked in other areas of law.

 The Law Commission of New Zealand summarises the issue nicely:

 "The issue primarily turns on who is the most appropriate party to bear the risk of non-recovery.
 Should it be the plaintiff, in which case a proportionate model will be a fairer or efficient model of allocating risk?
 Should it be the liable defendants, in which case joint and several liability will be an efficient way of allocating risk?"

 Joint and several liability is premised on the theory that the defendants are in the best position to apportion damages amongst themselves.
 Once liability has been established and damages awarded, the defendants are free to litigate amongst themselves to better divide liability.
 The plaintiff no longer needs to be involved in the litigation and can avoid the cost of continuing litigation.